 Not that long ago, humans had the luxury of enjoying plant and animal foods that were not subjected to synthetic chemicals or genetic manipulation during the growing and production process.
-Unfortunately this all has changed, and since about the 1950s industrial agriculture began to rely heavily on numerous synthetic pesticides.
-Due to our economic and monetary obsession, since these products created a new, lucrative and booming market for both chemical companies and factory farms, they were not tested for long-term health or environmental safety.
+Unfortunately, this all has changed, and since about the 1950s, industrial agriculture began to rely heavily on numerous synthetic pesticides.
+Due to our economic and monetary obsession, since these products created a new, lucrative, and booming market for both chemical companies and factory farms, they were not tested for long-term health or environmental safety.
 We began to slowly learn about their deleterious effects with each passing decade.
 And sadly, even though today we know with an overwhelming amount of proof and conviction just how dangerous some of these products are, most of them are still being widely sold and used because of the stronghold that this market has created for itself, where even the governments are powerless against stopping their usage.
 To further compound the problem, genetically engineered foods have also been part of our food supply for the past two decades.

 When it comes to GMO foods, the problems compound even more as we now have the risks of both GMOs and pesticides together, as these foods are routinely subjected to the same or greater amounts of pesticide use.
-Amongst some of worst genetically engineered substances are those that contain the BT toxin, found in most conventional corn, soy and dairy, and foods made with them.
-BT toxin has been linked with many adverse effects, including autoimmune problems, allergies and leaky gut syndrome, as have GMOs in general.
+Amongst some of the worst genetically engineered substances are those that contain the BT toxin, found in most conventional corn, soy, and dairy, and foods made with them.
+Bt toxin has been linked with many adverse effects, including autoimmune problems, allergies, and leaky gut syndrome, as have GMOs in general.
 To get the full scope of the problem and health risks involved, see the IRT’s health risks of GMOs.
 You can avoid GMO foods by choosing organic and/or non-GMO verified foods.

 - Choose organic plant and animal foods instead of conventional ones, as much as possible.